12 Coolest Neighborhoods In Europe

 Moreover, the coolest neighborhood is one of the friendliest LGBT destinations in Europe.
 Here you can get your groove on in the LGBT-friendly Les Garcons bar/pizza place, for example.
 To conclude, this amazing neighborhood rarely sleeps and will cater to you in its many ethnic restaurants, parties, and after-parties of course.

-Vast green spaces, beautiful architecture, and the charming little village, Amsterdam-Noord has got it all.
+With vast green spaces, beautiful architecture, and the charming little village, Amsterdam-Noord has got it all.
 The cool neighborhood is right across River IJ, so Noords provides amazing picnic spots and live music gigs locations.
 In addition to all these charms, Amsterdam-Noord is home to the highest swing in Europe, for adrenaline lovers.

 However, if you are planning a more active vacation then the river is perfect for outdoor activities.
 Cycling, running, and even boating, River IJ is perfect.
 The bottom line is that Amsterdam-Noord is a Dutch little world inside the lovely Amsterdam city.
 The options are endless, and the atmosphere is fantastic, not surprising travelers keep coming back to one of the coolest neighborhoods in Europe.

 9. Coolest Neighborhoods In Europe: Shoreditch London